vdsbenoit/baden-v3-frontend/doc/configuration.md

 # Configuration

-This document describe the step to reset the app a configure a new game.
+This document describes the steps to reset the app and configure a new game.

 ⚠️ WIP ⚠️ This is a draft.
 I currently use this document as a specification to define how I am going to implement the setup of the app.